coltonk1/codehub-templates/README.md

 ### How to Use

 1. Browse the repository to find the template that fits your project needs
-2. Clone or download the specific template
+2. Clone or download the specific template using [https://download-directory.github.io/](https://download-directory.github.io/)
 3. Follow the README instructions within each template folder
 4. Start building your project on top of the template